-As of calendar week 19, the Bundesbank will conduct one multi-ISIN auction on the second and fourth Thursday of every month.
+Starting in January 2019, the Bundesbank will conduct one multi-ISIN auction on the second Thursday of every month.
 It will publish on this webpage the securities that it intends to purchase and will do so four business days before the auction itself, ie usually on Fridays.

 The actual tender announcement will be sent to eligible, registered counterparties in the Bloomberg auction system at 10.25 (Central European Time) on the day of the auction – usually Thursdays.
 It contains the key tender conditions.
 Bids may be submitted for a period of 30 minutes, starting at 10.30 and ending at 11.00.
 Allotment of the transactions takes place by 11.20.
 Tenders are carried out in the form of a variable rate tender procedure (American auction).
 In each bid, eligible counterparties state the nominal volume as well as the relevant price (clean price net of accrued interest) at which they wish to conclude the transaction in question.
 The minimum bid size is €1 million.
 Up to ten different bids can be submitted per counterparty for each ISIN.

 Transactions are settled on the value date stipulated in the tender announcement, which is usually T+2.
 Delivery versus payment (DVP) instructions should be calibrated according to Clearstream’s conditions for night-time processing.

 A list of the days earmarked for the advance notice, implementation and settlement of reverse auctions can be found in the relevant calendar in the downloads section.

 Further details on the transactions are contained in the Bundesbank’s special terms and conditions for the supplementary use of auctions for the public sector purchase programme via the Bloomberg auction system (public sector purchase programme auctions).